joshcodd/volume-rendering/README.md

 # CT Renderer

-An application to render CT scans and view the data in various ways.
+An application to render CT scans and view the data using various techniques, including:
+* Normal CT rendering
+* Maximum Intensity Projection
+* Volume rendering
+* Gradient shading
+* Smooth gradient shading using interpolation

+When volume rendering the opacity of the skin is able to be changed.
+Also, when using either gradient shading option, the light source is able to be moved along the X axis.
+Both of these features are controlled using their respective sliders located in the side bar.

 |Assignment grade  | 100% |
 | ------------- | ------------- |